 Today this form of drilling is used when the natural gas is directly below the Earth’s surface, and a well is drilled straight down into the rock that holds the natural gas.

-Horizontal drilling started in Texas in the 1980s as a way to extract natural gas that was previously impossible to get to.
+Horizontal drilling started in Texas in the 1980s to extract natural gas that was previously impossible to get to.

 This type of drilling starts by drilling vertically into the ground.
 Then the flexible drilling pipe is steered horizontally to the natural gas reservoir.